wehkamp @ TNW Conference 2017

 A company called “Travelperk” was looking for opportunities to scale their business model and take on “the big boys on the playground”.
 The energy of all the startups, their ideas, progress and in many cases success is felt throughout the festival and stimulates us (as wehkamp) to also go that extra mile and beyond.

-Besides the startups, there were a lot of talks, workshops, hackathons and most importantly food trucks with the finest cuisines ranging from seaweed to baklava and handcrafted beer managed by an app on a smartphone.
+Besides the startups, there were a lot of talks, workshops, hackathons and most importantly food trucks with the finest cuisines ranging from seaweed burgers to baklava and handcrafted beer managed by an app on your smartphone.

 The Next Web never disappoints the attendees and also this edition had speakers from every corner of the world and industry.
 Hardwell spoke about growth hacking his career and being the first with a 360-degree event live stream, Refinery29 CEO Piera Gelardi gave a refreshing presentation on creativity in marketing, and Adobe Executive of Creativity Mark Randall showed examples to stimulate innovation in your company with empowerment and using the Adobe Kickbox®, a nifty tool to help people in your organisation to innovate.

 We also participated in a workshop about Design Thinking, hosted by The New School.
-This method gives a different perspective on an issue by saying it is an opportunity and how to address this is the best way tailored to our customer.
+This method gives a different perspective on an issue by stating it as an opportunity and how to address this is the best way tailored to our customer.
 Through empathizing, defining, ideating, prototyping and testing you embrace this opportunity in an iterative manner providing the best solution to the customer.

 We are already applying this in our product teams, the session triggered us to apply it in our tech teams as well.
 These teams design and build the CI&CD pipeline and the platform.
 In the end, we try to solve their problems and will start experimenting with design sprints here as well!